yuvaldori/gigaspaces-wiki-jekyll/xap101adm/elastic-deploy-command-line-interface.markdown

 Deploying an elastic space requires at least one ESM to be running.
 {% endnote %}

+{% note %}
+The options' order is important as some overrides others
+{% endnote %}

 {% togglecloak id=7 %}**<u>Example</u>**{% endtogglecloak %}
 {% gcloak 7 %}